LAST REQUEST ON ONE ACOUSTIC GUITAR

-Learn how to play Last Request on one acoustic guitar!
+Learn How to play Last Request

 In order to get the same key as Paolo Nutini, simply play the same chords without a capo.
 Either way, you’ll think about this song as if it is in the key of F.